• トップページ

 • Kiln use and firing

-• Return transport to and from JR Tajimi station (first and last day)
+• Transportation to and from JR Tajimi Station (on the first and last day)

-• Transportation from the condominium to the workshop
+• Transportation between the condominium and the workshop

 About payment